Eaglw/Chemical_Engineering/Soft Matter/Overview.md

 ### Shear vs elongational flow: which one has the biggest deformation?
 Talking about colloidal particles in a fluid, every deformation reflects on the particles.
 The deformation of the particles increases the internal tension of the suspension because the particles are no longer in the configuration that minimize surface tension.
-The [[deformation tensor]] E is symmetrical in the elongational deformation and is composed by a symmetrical and an antisymmetrical part in the shear deformation.
+The [[Deformation tensor|deformation tensor]] E is symmetrical in the elongational deformation and is composed by a symmetrical and an antisymmetrical part in the shear deformation.
 The antisymmetrical part is the rotational part.
 The rotation is rigid, so only the symmetrical part of the tensor produces an effective deformation.
 That's why the deformation of the colloidal particles is always higher in the case of a elongational deformation.
 <!--ID: 1695826630661-->